tab1-web/faq/docs/eternal/levelling.md

 ---

+### Class Change Quests
+- 1st and 2nd class changes are free!
+- Choose them by clicking on the medal in the right bottom corner.

+---

 ### Leveling Efficiency
 - Skip early quests – focus on killing monsters for faster XP.
 - Use **Mana Potions sparingly** (expensive early-game).